-The 2017 World Happiness Report had listed Norway the happiest country in the world, but somehow I wasn’t convinced.
+The World Happiness Report had previously listed Norway as the happiest country in the world, but somehow I wasn’t convinced.
 After all, this is a land that spends half the year in darkness, has an eye wateringly high cost of living, and equally steep taxes.
 Plus it rains, a lot.
 How can this equate to national happiness?

 The following is what I discovered…

 #1 – They cherish family life over everything

 #2 – Proximity to Nature is a fundamental part of living

 #3 – Young people are given the opportunity to follow their dreams

 #4 – And their culture is geared towards comfort, cosiness and ultimately, seeking happiness